-The new Center — pronounced “ethics” — will advance ethics-in-technology-centered research, education, and engagement at the Georgia Institute of Technology in collaboration with communities, government, non-governmental organizations, and industry.
-The office of the Executive Vice President for Research.
+The Ethics, Technology, and Human Interaction Center (ETHICx) – pronounced “ethics” — will advance ethics-in-technology-centered research, education, and engagement at the Georgia Institute of Technology in collaboration with communities, government, non-governmental organizations, and industry.
+The Center was launched by the Ivan Allen College of Liberal Arts and the College of Computing with generous seed funding from the Office of the Executive Vice President for Research.

 ETHICx is supporting the Georgia Artificial Intelligence Manufacturing Technology Corridor (GA-AIM), which received a $65-million grant

 from the U.S. Department of Commerce’s Economic Development Administration to support a statewide initiative that combines artificial intelligence and manufacturing innovations with transformational workforce and outreach programs.
 Justin Biddle and Philip Shapira are leading a team to facilitate the early identification and management of potential ethical and societal consequences of AI-enabled manufacturing systems.

 National AI Institute for Adult Learning and Online Education (AI-ALOE)

 ETHICx is supporting AI-ALOE, which received a $20-million grant